-When travelling to Canada as a Visitor or New Immigrant, it is very important to purchase Travel Medical Insurance before you depart to Canada.
+When traveling to Canada as a Visitor or New Immigrant, it is very important to purchase Travel Medical Insurance before you depart to Canada.
 This is to ensure you are covered for high-cost medical expenses should you become ill or suffer an accident while in Canada.
-Canada has an excellent health care system with highly trained professionals and state of the art facilities, which comes at a high cost.
-For example, a simple one night stay in a hospital can cost up to $3000.
+Canada has an excellent health care system with highly trained professionals and state-of-the-art facilities, which comes at a high cost.
+For example, a simple one-night stay in a hospital can cost up to $3000.

 Immigrants Coming To Canada

 One thing many people are not aware of is there is a waiting period for provincial healthcare coverage.
 Therefore it is very important to purchase private emergency health insurance BEFORE arriving in Canada.